TobiasSekan/DailyKanji/readme.md

 * Create a new [Feature request](https://github.com/TobiasSekan/DailyKanji/issues/new?template=feature_request.md)

 ## Notes about support for Windows Vista and Window 8
-The support for Windows Vista SP2 and Windows 8 will be maintained as long as possible.
+At the very latest with the first release of .NET 5 (November 2020) the support for Windows Vista and Window 8 will be end.
-But when I start with next major version of this project it is most likely, that I must drop this support.
-Because I need to switch to a higher version of .Net Standard (2.0 or higher).
+Because we switch to .NET Standard 2.1 and .NET Core 3.0 .

 ## Whats next?
 see [Roadmap](Documentation/Roadmap.md)